alexcg1/my-first-jina-app/chapters/all_in_one.md

 Kyle! it's okay.
 ```

-In the lines above, `!` acts as a separator between the character and what they say.
+Note: Your character lines may be a little different.
+That's okay!

 ### Add `filepath`

-In the `index` function, we currently have:
+Looking at `app.py`, in the `index` function, we currently have:

 ```python
     with f: